|

 Herpetotheres cachinnans

-(Kos in Maya)
+(Kos in

-is Neotropical falcon species of the subfamily Polyborinae that enjoys
+Maya)a Neotropical falcon species of the subfamily Polyborinae that enjoys

 mostly eating snakes.
 His call is an unmistakable laughing aloud